 with their mere theoretical knowledge and the practical training imparted to them during their course of study.
 The students are spending most of their time in college proving their academic performance, most of their significant time in researching about their future employments rather than getting the real time managerial experience.

 The employment prospects for the Indian business students have dropped.
 MBA grads are spending lakhs of rupees on their education, but earn a meagre sum of amount ranging from 10,000 to 15,000 rupees per month after their graduation.

 The undergraduates searching for a particular college to pursue their MBA education should look into the curriculum of the college before they get in.
 They should also be able to gain an insight of what are the specialisations most sought after in the job market.
 Choosing the right specialisation along with updated and skill oriented curriculum having a real time experience may pave way for a student to get into the required core placements.

 Finance courses associated with investment banking, security firms, and corporate finance is always the most preferred specialisation because of its huge opportunities.
-These courses today needs to be incorporated with skills on operating excel and to a certain extent on financial analytics.
+These courses today need to be incorporated with skills on operating excel and to a certain extent on financial analytics.

 Logistics ends up with the next preferred specialisation while human resources and Marketing follows.
 Continuing with its rapid acceptance, along with Business Analytics, Digital marketing, e-commerce has dethroned other usual specialisations.
-These three specialisations give an MBA graduate the risk and challenge to work independently or board online setup.
-If the B Schools offering these programme have a contemporary approach as per the industry needs, the Graduates coming out of these programmes can operate as young entrepreneurs in the near future.
+These three specialisations empower an MBA graduate to take the necessary risk to prosper in digital career.